Carroll election officials finish hand recount of presidential ballots

 Elections Supervisor Greg Rigby told the Times-Georgian on Friday that he was fully confident the ballot machines tallied the votes the same way a hand recount would.

+Despite claims of voting irregularities by President Trump and others, Douglas County Election Director Milton Kidd said the county “had no issues with voting during advance voting or Election Day.”

-Before the election results were certified, documents from the county’s elections office said there were 54,447 votes cast in the presidential election.
+Before Carroll County election results were certified, documents from the county’s elections office said there were 54,447 votes cast in the presidential election.
 Yet when the results were certified a week later, that increased to 54,505 ballots cast in this race, a difference of 58 votes.

 Trump’s total ballot count increased 32 votes to 37,476 while Biden gained 26 votes to finish with 16,238 ballots when the county’s results were certified this week.

-On Tuesday county officials said the recount process cost the county approximately $2,000 for poll workers.
+On Tuesday Carroll County officials said the recount process cost the county approximately $2,000 for poll workers.

-Trump carried Carroll County by more than 68% of the vote during the Nov.
-3 general election, but voters in the state’s larger urban counties favored the former vice-president.
-The net effect was that both presidential candidates were separated by about 14,000, within the 0.3% margin needed to trigger a review of the vote, which was authorized by Georgia Secretary of State Brad Raffensperger and who oversees the state’s elections.

-Raffensperger told reporters that the move was necessary because his office wanted to ensure each vote was counted accurately.
+Raffensperger told reporters earlier in the week that the recount was necessary because his office wanted to ensure each vote was counted accurately.
 He added the process would combine a recount, audit of the voting machines used in the election, and recanvass all at once.

 The closeness of the race in a state that has not voted for a Democratic presidential candidate since 1992 raised eyebrows among some of Raffensperger’s fellow Republicans.
 Last week, Georgia’s two Republican U.S. senators, Kelly Loeffler and David Perdue called for him to resign, saying in a joint statement that Raffensperger’s office was an “embarrassment” to the rest of the country.